-But when I asked them, please tell me what you like in the society, in tradition, about the people, they had to think hard and long!!.
+But when I asked them, please tell me what you like in the society, in tradition, about the people, they had to think hard and long!!
+Try it if you dont believe me.
 Finally they answered: nothing or sometimes: I like extended family, clothes, there is peace in between the tribes and that the people discuss every problems till they find answer.

 So this is how they see themselves.

 Basically, I Love the African people.
 Some people come to Africa with prejudgment, but I leave it with a post-judgment.
 This is what I would like to share.
 Generally they are very nice and friendly people, especially the elders.
 It’s true, there are very few elders left because in Africa the average life expectancy is 38 years. (lucky for me, I have another 3 years left…but I can extend my life if I leave Africa J)

 Really, everyone wants to talk with you on the street; they want to know where you came from, they are smiling, the children are waving… or throwing pebbles if they see you.
 Of course it depends upon where you are.
 I’ve been in Africa for 7 months visiting the eastern and southern part of Africa including ten countries, so I cannot really generalize how the people are, but there some main tendencies that I have observed as a foreigner.